cs4246/aicon-runner/README.md

 1. Duplicate the `example.env` file to create a new `.env` file.
 2. Update the values in the `.env` file according to your aicon-web configuration.
-3. Ensure that the `AICON_AUTH_TOKEN` is associated with an admin user in the system.
-4. Install the requirements:
+3. Install the requirements:
 ```
 pip install -r requirements.txt
 ```
-5. Run watcher
+4. Run watcher
 ```
 python -m aicon_runner
 ```